ARMmbed/mbed-cli/README.md

 After importing a program or creating a new one, you need to tell mbed CLI where to find the toolchains that you want to use for compiling your source tree.

-There are two ways to do this:
+There are multiple ways to configure toolchain locations:
-* Through the mbed CLI configuration.
-* Via mbed_settings.py file in the root of your program, which is automatically created (if it doesn't already exist).
+* `mbed_settings.py` file in the root of your program.
+The tools will automatically create this file if it doesn't already exist.
+* The mbed CLI configuration.
+* Setting an environment variable.
+* Adding directory of the compiler binary to your PATH.

+Methods for configuring toolchains that appear earlier in the above list override methods that appear later.

+#### Through mbed_settings.py

+Edit `mbed_settings.py` to set your toolchain:

+* To use the [ARM Compiler toolchain](https://developer.arm.com/products/software-development-tools/compilers/arm-compiler-5/downloads), set `ARM_PATH` to the *base* directory of your ARM Compiler installation (example: C:\Program Files\ARM\armcc5.06).
+The recommended version of the ARM Compiler toolchain is 5.06.
+* To use the [GCC ARM Embedded toolchain](https://launchpad.net/gcc-arm-embedded), set `GCC_ARM_PATH` to the *binary* directory of your GCC ARM installation (example: C:\Program Files\GNU Tools ARM Embedded\4.9 2015q2\bin).
+Use version 4.9 of GCC ARM Embedded; version 5.0 or any more recent version might be incompatible with the tools.
+* To use the [IAR EWARM toolhain](https://www.iar.com/iar-embedded-workbench/#!?architecture=ARM), set `IAR_PATH` to the *base* directory of your IAR installation.
+Use versions 7.80 of IAR EWARM; prior versions might be incompatible with the tools.

+Because `mbed_settings.py` contains local settings (possibly relevant only to a single OS on a single machine), you should not check it into version control.

 #### Through mbed CLI configuration

 You can set the ARM Compiler  5 location via the command:

 ```
-$ mbed config --global ARM_PATH "C:\Program Files\ARM"
+$ mbed config -G ARM_PATH "C:\Program Files\ARM"
 [mbed] C:\Program Files\ARM now set as global ARM_PATH
 ```